What is ERP? Definition, Industry-Specific Uses & Examples

 When your business starts growing, things get complicated fast.
 Suddenly you've got sales data in one system, inventory counts in another, and your finance team working off a completely different set of numbers.
 Sound familiar?

+It's a huge market, and it's still growing.
+According to Grand View Research, the global ERP software market is projected to reach $157 billion by 2033, growing at a CAGR of 9.5%.
 But what does an ERP system actually do, and how do you know if your business needs one?
-This guide breaks down everything you need to know—from how ERP works and the different types available, to implementation steps, costs, and how AI is shaping the future of these systems.
+This guide breaks down everything you need to know, from how ERP works and the different types available, to implementation steps, costs, and how AI is shaping the future of these systems.

 Key Takeaways